-The basic things you have to take to travel by van are as follows.
+The basic things you must take to travel by van or RV are as follows.
 In the comments, let me know your must-haves for van travel.

 Plastic containers for storing food

-Other containers, boxes to keep everything tidy
+Other containers and boxes to keep everything tidy

-12 V Portable Refrigerator
+12V Portable Refrigerator

-There are several types of refrigerators for your van, you have the 12V compressor, the 3-way (it works with propane, electricity, and 12 V), the 220V (or 110V) ones with inverter, the ones that are filled with ice…
+There are several types of refrigerators for your camper van; you have the 12V compressor, the 3-way (it works with propane, electricity, and 12 V), the 220V (or 110V) ones with an inverter, and the ones that are filled with ice.

 Campingaz, cooking stove, dutch oven

-We have had the campingaz flat that goes with cartridges, the stove that is connected to a cartridge that is like a small cylinder and now, the kitchen fires installed in the van works with propane.
+We have had the Campingaz flat that goes with cartridges, the stove connected to a cartridge that is like a small cylinder, and now, the kitchen stove installed in the van works with propane.
 Pretty cool improvement.

 With these types of stoves, you have no trouble cooking almost anywhere.

 We have this fantastic Weber BBQ.
-We opt for this one, because it weighs very little, has plenty of power and allows to work with both cartridge and cylinder, while others do not.
+We opt for this one because it weighs very little, has plenty of power, and allows us to work with cartridge and cylinder, while others do not.

-Trash basket and bags
+Trash Baskets and Bags

 Please, we ask you to try to recycle.